mmower/passport_control/README.markdown

       mock( @content ).foo { "foo!" }
     end

-Setting up a mock works fine in a context where you can pass your mocked `@content` instance directly into your test (e.g. a unit test).
+Setting up a mock in this way works fine in a context where you can pass your mocked `@content` instance directly into your test (e.g. a unit test).
 But this becomes more complicated when your test is not responsible for directly providing the object you need to mock.

-For example controller methods usually take the id of a record and look it up using `find` and friends.
-Calls to `find` returns the same record but a different instance so your mock doesn't work.
+For example controller methods usually take the id of a record and look up an instance using `find` and friends.
+Calls to `find` returns the same record but a different instance to the one your mock method is installed on.

-Typically to work around this you must either resort to `any_instance` (if it's available to you), or to stubbing your model class itself to ensure your pre-mocked instance is returned by `find`.
-This can get messy in cases where you access this instance via an association.
+Typical work arounds to this problem involve either `any_instance` (if it's available to you), or stubbing your model class to ensure your pre-mocked instance is returned by `find`.
+This can get messy, especially where associations are involved.

-Maybe you've wished you could simply tell Rails "Look, just mock method #foo of record 13 wherever it comes from" instead?
+Maybe you've wished you could simply tell Rails "Look, just mock method #foo of record 13 wherever it comes from"?
 That's where Passport Control comes in.

 Here's an example: